-Liquidity risk is mitigated by proactive forecasting methods and asset & liability management.
+SCBC liquidity management is a part of the liquidity group and hence is liquidity risk mitigated by the groups proactive forecasting methods and asset & liability management.
 The effectiveness is measured by comparing forecasted values against realized values - if the deviation increases, the forecasting methods are improved.
 Additionally, thoroughly assessed limits on the liquidity portfolio are in place to mitigate the risk of quality issues in case of market turbulence.